-The Street Maintenance Operations proposed CIP includes a New Salt Storage Shed at 3200 Baldwin Ave. using General Revenue in FY 2012/13, and the Southeast District Shop Addition project using Lease Purchase Financing in FY 2016/17.
+The Street Maintenance Operations CIP includes a New Salt Storage Shed at 3200 Baldwin Ave. using Other Financing in FY 2012/13, and the Southeast District Shop Addition project using Lease Purchase Financing in FY 2016/17.

 The Street Maintenance Operations CIP is found to be in general conformance with the Comprehensive Plan.